 This will vary for each student, depending on how quickly they can process the material.
 There is an expectation that students will spend as much time on schoolwork as they would in a regular school program.
 Some students will be able to progress through material more quickly, while others may take more time.

 Can students participate in programs at my neighborhood school that are not offered in the virtual academy?

-Students can participate in Running Start but may not be dually enrolled at another school.
 Students may participate in extra-curricular sports at their neighborhood school.

 Do I have to be online during school hours or can I interact with the courses at any time of day?

 Yes, there is a requirement that students participate in the program on a daily basis, this requirement varies by grade level.